isb-cgc/readthedocs/docs/source/sections/TCGA-Data.rst

 The data being hosted by the ISB-CGC was obtained from the two main TCGA data
 repositories:

-* **TCGA DCC**: this is the TCGA Data Coordinating Center which provides a `Data Portal <https://tcga-data.nci.nih.gov/tcga/>`_ from which users may download open-access or controlled-access data.
+* **TCGA DCC**: the TCGA Data Coordinating Center which provides a `Data Portal <https://tcga-data.nci.nih.gov/tcga/>`_ from which users may download open-access or controlled-access data.
 This portal provides access to all TCGA data *except* for the low-level sequence data.
-* **CGHub**:  this is NCI's current secure data repository for all TCGA BAM and FASTQ sequence data files.
+* **CGHub**:  the `Cancer Genomics Hub <https://cghub.ucsc.edu`_ is NCI's current secure data repository for all TCGA BAM and FASTQ sequence data files.

 The ISB-CGC platform is one of NCI's `Cancer Genomics Cloud Pilots <https://cbiit.nci.nih.gov/ncip/nci-cancer-genomics-cloud-pilots>`_ and our mission is to host the TCGA data in the cloud so that researchers around the world may work with the data without needing